fedosejev/front-end-course/week-03/day-02/problems.md

 ## 5.

-Build the content of `<body></body>` tag with JavaScript only: http://jsbin.com/tomita/edit?html,output
+Build the content of `<body></body>` tag with JavaScript only: http://jsbin.com/tomita/edit?html,outputx

+## 6.

+Write a function that takes a string as a parameter and returns a reversed version of that string.

+Don't use `.reverse()` method.